STELARA® (ustekinumab) Affordability Information

 STELARA® affordability options for eligible patients

-STELARA® is indicated for the treatment of adult patients (18 years or older) with moderate to severe plaque psoriasis who are candidates for phototherapy or systemic therapy.
+STELARA® (ustekinumab) is indicated for the treatment of adult patients with moderately to severe plaque psoriasis who are candidates for phototherapy or systemic therapy.

 Theoretical Risk for Vulnerability to Particular Infections